gohugoio/hugo/docs/content/extras/builders.md

 ## New Site

-Want to get a site built quickly?.
+Want to get a site built quickly?

     hugo new site /path/to/site